-Sometimes it will be a friend or a family member who has an online problem and you may be the only person they feel OK to talk with.
+Sometimes it will be a family member who has an online problem and you may be the only person they feel OK to talk with as someone helping friends and family.

 The most important thing is to listen to what the other person wants to share and what they want to have happen.
 Try not to judge them or blame them for what has happened.
 Once it is done, that part is over, what is important is that they fix it now and learn from their mistakes for next time.